LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 ## What is MCMC?

 MCMC stands for "Markov Chain Monte Carlo" which actually details the combination of two separate (but more often than not combined) ideas of ["Markov Chains"](https://en.wikipedia.org/wiki/Markov_chain) and ["Monte Carlo methods"](https://en.wikipedia.org/wiki/Monte_Carlo_method) that simulate data to approximate distributions of interest.
-In the case of Markov Chains we are generally interested in the "equilibrium distribution" or "equilibrium state" and for Monte Carlo methods are a broad category of methods that use random sampling to obtain results of interest[^1].
+In the case of Markov Chains we are generally interested in the "equilibrium distribution" or "equilibrium state" and Monte Carlo methods are a broad category of methods that use random sampling to analyse the behaviour of distributions[^1].
 I'll attempt to introduce both separately but then cover some important notes on the "MCMC" circling back to the Metropolis-Hastings algorithm for a bit as well.

 [^1]: I know this is a bit vague, but this in part because of the wide range of outputs you can get from Monte Carlo methods.
 Plus, I'll detail some concrete examples below.